bewakes/assistant/README.md

 ## Requirements so far
 - bash 4 (which must be already the one in newer linux versions)
 - python3
-- vlc
+- vlc(this will use commandline version)
 - A GOOGLE API KEY (which is used to search for songs)
-- telnet (to communicate with vlc, like play/pause/next etc)
+- telnet and netcat (to communicate with vlc, like play/pause/next etc)

+## current features
+- play <song_name> : plays the song from youtube
+- pause : pauses the song
+- play : resumes song
+- play random : plays random song from your play history
+- bye : exits

+*No playlists implemented though*

 ## A sample command and result
 ```